GoogleChrome/web.dev/src/site/content/en/blog/defining-core-web-vitals-thresholds/index.md

 ## Criteria for the Core Web Vitals metric thresholds

-When establishing thresholds for Core Web Vitals metrics, we identified criteria that each threshold had to meet.
-Below, we explain the criteria used for evaluating 2020 Core Web Vitals metric thresholds.
+When establishing thresholds for Core Web Vitals metrics, we first identified criteria that each threshold had to meet.
+Below, I explain the criteria we used at Google for evaluating 2020 Core Web Vitals metric thresholds.
 The subsequent sections will go into more detail on how these criteria were applied to select the thresholds for each metric in 2020.
-In future years, in response to we may make improvements or additions to the criteria and thresholds.
+In future years we may make improvements or additions to the criteria and thresholds.

 ### High-quality user experience